Wicksteed Park MBC

 The whole day was thoroughly enjoyable and the good weather held out till just after we packed up so thanks to all who represented the club on the stand and to those that turned up to support both the club and the hobby.

-get around to see and get involved with so I have asked Derrick to put a link to the Mayhem forum here where there is further comment and more picture.
+The was much more going on than I could get around to see and get involved with so I have asked Derrick to put a link to the Mayhem forum here where there is further comment and more picture.